-Do you want customers to be able to complete payment on your site, or get redirected to your hosted gateway site?
-Hosted gateways offer the opportunity for more security, but it may affect your conversion rate if people have to leave your site to pay.
+Do you want customers to be able to complete payment on your website, or get redirected to your hosted gateway website?
+Hosted gateways offer the opportunity for more security, but it may affect your conversion rate if people have to leave your website to pay.

 With data breaches everywhere you look, payment security is a huge factor.
 How secure your gateway is could be the difference between making a sale or not.
 If your website payment method isn’t secure, some customers will avoid it completely because they’ll be nervous about entering their card data.

 People still pay with credit and debit cards when making online purchases, but you might want to ensure that your payment gateway accepts other forms of payment, like digital wallets or bitcoin.
 Are you a global company?
 Then you also need to consider what sort of currencies you’ll accept.

 It’s difficult to find a gateway that doesn’t have fees.
 Some gateways charge a fee per transaction, while others charge a monthly flat fee.
 You’ll also encounter additional fees for chargebacks or refunds.
 Depending on what type of service you offer, those fees can add up.
 Do your research and make sure that you won’t lose money on associated fees.

 If you have a contract or service agreement with your gateway payment provider, be sure to read the fine print.
 You might need to meet a certain number of transactions to qualify for a payment rate.

 If you rely on your payment gateway for user data for financial review, this would be a good feature to have.
 In general, the more customer data you can track, the better.